jlopezr/nginx-proxy/README.md

     $ { echo 'server_tokens off;'; echo 'client_max_body_size 100m;'; } > /path/to/vhost.d/www.example.com
     $ ln -s /path/to/vhost.d/www.example.com /path/to/vhost.d/example.com

+If you want to specify a custom configuration for the non-SSL mode, the file name has to be `VIRTUAL_HOST_http`.
+Location can also be tweaked with the file `VIRTUAL_HOST_http_location`.

 #### Per-VIRTUAL_HOST default configuration

 If you want most of your virtual hosts to use a default single configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default` file.
 This file